neuroneural/brainbow/README.md

     - enumeration starts with 1
 - `--cut`
     - allows to set the cut coordinates manually
-    - default behavior is to use the coordinates of the max abs value
+    - default behavior is to use the coordinates of the max abs value of each component
-    - needs to be either :
+    - needs to be either:
-        - a path to scv file (like the one created by '--rich' flag), or
+        - a path to scv file (like the one created by `--rich` flag), or
         - a comma separated list of 3 cooridnates, which will be used for all components.
     - coordinates order should be RAS+
-    - be careful when using with '--components' flag: brainbow assumes that the components order in the csv file correspond to the order provided components
+    - be careful when using with `--components` flag: brainbow assumes that the components order in the csv file correspond to the order of the provided components

 # Output example